ArnaudValensi/ArnaudValensi.github.io/README.md

 This blog uses content from notes made in [notion.so](https://www.notion.so/) and automatically deploys on github pages.

+You can read my blog post about this, [here](https://arnaudvalensi.github.io/blog/making-a-blog-using-notion-gatsby-and-github-pages/)

 ## To run locally

 Copy the file `.env.example` to `.env` and fill the `NOTION_TOKEN` and `NOTION_ROOT_PAGE_ID` variable.